 It is possible that the Inventory entries below refer to this small box.
 There is now only one at Burghley, but they were usually produced in pairs.

-1867 Inventory: “Cabinets, No88 Japan Closet, 2 small round black and gold japan boxes”.
+The 1867 Burghley Inventory records: ‘Cabinets, No88 Japan Closet, 2 small round black and gold japan boxes’.